Jade-ux/Learn_English_In_South_Africa/README.md

 # Learn English in South Africa

+**Purpose**

 The Learn English in South Africa website is owned by a study-tourism agency that provides a booking service for people who would like to complete an English-language course in South Africa.

-The website allows users to browse options for courses, accommodation and experiences - which are activities they can enjoy in South Africa.
+The website allows users to browse options for courses, accommodation and experiences.
+The experiences are activities they can enjoy in South Africa.

-The agency's USP is allowing prospective students to book their entire study-tourism experience in three easy steps - first they find the course they want to take, by browsing courses offered on the website.
-They then browse accommodation options and lastly, the experiences.
+The agency's USP is allowing prospective students to book their entire study-tourism experience in three easy steps - first they find the course they want to take, by browsing accredited courses offered on the website. then they decide on their preferred accommodation type.
+The last step is to choose their experiences.

 ## UX

+**User stories**

+**Home button on navigation** The logo at the top of the website and in the footer serve as the link to get back to the home page.
+However, when I tried to create the entire div as a link it broke the grid structure.
+Therefore I have created each individual element within the logo as a link.
+In future developments I plan to make the entire logo block a link in both the top and footer of the website.

+**Colours** I have taken the colours from the colours of the houses shown in the home page banner.
+These are vibrant and eye-catching colours and I think they will appeal to the agency's target market who are adventurous, energetic people looking for new learning experiences.

+**Buttons** There are two styles of buttons on the site.
+The outline buttons are for people in the first phase of the buying cycle and are still only looking around at information.
+The solid colour buttons are for people in the next buying phase who are ready to book a course or contact the agency.

 #Wireframes